Makadrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays 10 first lines of a file
+displays third lines of a file